Supporting Your Students Body Image | Schools Hub | Jigsaw.ie

 Encourage students to be kinder to themselves

-We can be so harsh and critical of ourselves, and often think that the only way we can achieve and succeed in life, is by being hard on ourselves.
+We can be sometimes so harsh and critical of ourselves that we can often think that the only way we can achieve and succeed in life is by being hard on ourselves.

-Being critical on ourselves and our bodies is often not helpful and can lead us to feel body dissatisfaction and shame.
+Being critical of ourselves and our bodies is often not helpful and can lead us to feel body dissatisfaction and shame.

 Self-compassion involves relating to ourselves with the same kindness we would show to a good friend.
 More self-compassionate people tend to have more positive body image.
 Encouraging students to notice self-critical thoughts (e.g., I hate my body) and reframe them into more self-compassionate thoughts (e.g., I am struggling with how my body looks right now, but everyone struggles from time to time, and really my body can do so many things, like help me play a sport that I enjoy) can help improve their body image.